 - The pump should be able to inflate a tire from flat to full pretty quickly without wearing you out!

-- It should come with a pressure gauge so you can see how much air is left inside your tires
+- It should come with an easy to read air pressure gauge so you can see how much air is left inside your tires

 - The pump should be easy to use and not too heavy

 - It should fit easily in a bike's handlebar bag, saddle bag or back pocket

 Typically, I prefer to use a mini pump design as it takes up less space on the bike.
 When I carry the pump touring, I tend to keep it in my handlebar bag, as it is my most used piece of kit along with my cycling multi-tool.
 I prefer them to be easily accessible!

 Why I use a mini pump with a pressure gauge